Bupropion was licensed in the UK in 2000 for smoking cessation in people aged 18 years and over.

 Trials have shown that Zyban effectively reduces nicotine withdrawal symptoms and nicotine cravings, increasing the chances of a person’s success in quitting smoking.

-Bupropion is an antidepressant that was approved by the U.S. Food and Drug Administration (FDA) in 1989 to treat major depressive disorders and also has several off-label uses and has since been approved to treat other conditions.
+Bupropion is an antidepressant approved by the US Food and Drug Administration (FDA) in 1989 to treat major depressive disorders.
+It also has several off-label uses and has since been approved to treat other conditions.

 In 1997, it was approved by the FDA to treat smoking addiction and released under the brand name Zyban.

-It has proven to be an effective antidepressant for many depressive conditions, including bipolar disorder.
+It has proven an effective antidepressant for many depressive conditions, including bipolar disorder.
 It has also been shown to treat anxiety-related disorders, such as generalised anxiety disorder and PTSD.

-To treat mental health illnesses, it is most effective when combined with behavioural therapies and counselling.
+Treating mental health illnesses is most effective with behavioural therapies and counselling.

 Bupropion is sold under various brand names, including: